AndrewDisher/Rhino-Northwind-Dashboard/README.md

 Shiny natively uses port 3838 and [shiny-server](https://github.com/rstudio/shiny-server), the software used to manage the application, listens on port 3838.
 So you must include <code>3838:3838</code> in your docker run command.

+After doing so, the application should be available on your local machine at the url <code>localhost:3838/nw-app</code>.

 ## The Data

 The data used was the SQLite Implementation of the Northwind Traders database, found at [https://github.com/jpwhite3/northwind-SQLite3](https://github.com/jpwhite3/northwind-SQLite3).